guiliberali/bandits_meet_HMM/README.md

 # Replication_Morphing_HMM

-This repository contains the replication code for the paper 'Morphing for Consumers Dynamics: Bandits meet HMM' by Gui Liberali and Alina Ferecatu from the Rotterdam School of Management at Erasmus University.
+This repository contains code used in the paper 'Morphing for Consumers Dynamics: Bandits meet HMM' by Gui Liberali and Alina Ferecatu from the Rotterdam School of Management at Erasmus University.
+This code is for further development.

 The repository is structured as follows:
 - 'Configuration.R' defines global variables necessary for other files, and loads + installs the necessary packages.